ansonlalu/Anson-Data-Science-Portfolio/README.md

 ## 2. Health Insurance Cross Sell Prediction- Best Score: 0.87735 for XG Boost
 This work is to predict customers whether they are really interested in the new product of Vehicle Insurance provided by the client of Insurance Company in this project.
 This project includes the topic commonly appear in data science, covering: <br/>

-1. Exploratory Data Analysis (Count Plot, Distribution Plot, Correlation Matrix, etc.)
+&emsp;&emsp; 1.
+Exploratory Data Analysis (Count Plot, Distribution Plot, Correlation Matrix, etc.)
-2. The Use of Random Forest Classifier
-3. The Use of Feature Importance
-4. The Use of Randomized Search for Random Forest
-5. The Use of Randomized Search for XG Boost
+&emsp;&emsp; 2.
+The Use of Random Forest Classifier &emsp;&emsp; 3.
+The Use of Feature Importance &emsp;&emsp; 4.
+The Use of Randomized Search for Random Forest &emsp;&emsp; 5.
+The Use of Randomized Search for XG Boost &emsp;&emsp; 6.
+Reference
-6. Reference

 My Code is sharing as follows: <br/>
 Code in Github: [Code](https://github.com/ansonlalu/Anson-s-Data-Sceience-Profolio/blob/master/3_Kaggle_Health_Insurance_Cross_Sell_Prediction.ipynb)<br/><br/><br/>